A categorical semantics for causal structure: Higher-order systems with indefinite causal order

 \section{Higher-order systems with indefinite causal order}

+Quantum theory, as it is typically understood, assumes a fixed background time, and hence a fixed causal ordering.
+However, in the context of higher- order processes, this restriction is not necessary to obtain a theory which behaves \textit{locally} like classical or quantum theory.
 In this section we shall take a look at \emph{process matrices}, introduced in~\cite{ViennaIndef}, to investigate processes which do not have a definite causal order.
 Such processes were called bipartite second-order causal in~\cite{EPTCS236.6}.

 \begin{definition} A process $w : (A^{*} \otimes A') \otimes (B^{*} \otimes B') \to C^{*} \otimes C$ is called \emph{bipartite second-order causal} ($\textrm{SOC}_2$) if for all causal $\Phi_{A}, \Phi_{B}$ the following map is causal: \ctikzfig{SOC2} \end{definition}